-DDP INCOTERMS : WHO IS THE IMPORTER OF RECORD IN THE EU ?
+DDP TERMS : WHO IS THE IMPORTER OF RECORD (IOR) IN THE EU ?

 In order to be able to reclaim import VAT paid in an EU country, your company’s name must be mentioned as the Importer of Record (IOR) on the customs clearance document issued in the country of arrival.
 A foreign company cannot act as the Importer of Record within the EU until it has obtained an EORI number from the Customs Authorities of one of the 27 EU Member States.

-Brexit notice : Following the withdrawal of the United Kingdom from the European Union, as from 1 January 2021, companies willing to act as Importer of Record in the UK must apply for a specific GB EORI number allocated by the British customs authorities (HM Revenue & Customs).
-An EORI number issued in an EU country (e.g. France, Germany, Netherlands, Spain, Italy, etc.) won’t be valid for customs clearance purposes in the UK and vice versa.
+Brexit notice : Following the withdrawal of the United Kingdom from the European Union, as from 1 January 2021, UK companies willing to act as Importer/Exporter of Record in the EU must apply for a specific EU EORI number allocated by a Member State of the European Union (e.g. France, Belgium, Germany, Netherlands, Spain, etc.).
+An EORI number starting with “GB” and issued by the British customs authorities (HM Revenue & Customs) is no longer valid for customs clearance purposes in the EU and vice versa.

 Seattle Microprocessors Inc., a company established in United States* sells some electronic components to Durand Machines SA, a French company.
 The terms of delivery as agreed in the sale contract are DDP – Paris.
 This means that the goods will be delivered at the customer’s premises in Paris, already cleared for importation.
 Seattle Microprocessors Inc is the party bearing import duty and taxes in France for this shipment.